hmrc/sbt-sass-compiler/README.md

 # sbt-sass-compiler

-This is a placeholder README.md for a new repository
+This is a SBT plugin to compile CSS from Sass files.

+`sbt-sass-compiler` is built on [Dart Sass](https://sass-lang.com/dart-sass/).
+It is intended as a replacement for [sbt-sassify](https://github.com/irundaia/sbt-sassify), which uses the deprecated [LibSass](https://sass-lang.com/libsass/) implementation.

 ### License